 Culver attended Syracuse University in New York for graduate studies and holds a BFA in painting from the Minneapolis College of Art and Design.
-She is a featured artist on the MN Original TV series, a recipient of two Artist Initiative Grants from the MN State Arts Board, a recipient of a First Place International Award for painting from the FSU Museum of Fine Arts, and has been featured in numerous publications.
+She is a featured artist on the MN Original TV series, a recipient of two Artist Initiative Grants from the MN State Arts Board, a recipient of a First Place International Award for painting from the FSU Museum of Fine Arts, has exhibited alongside Margaret Keane’s paintings in an international exhibition curated by the editor of Juxtapoz Magazine, and has been featured in numerous publications.

 Culver is a former gallery director and curator.
 She actively exhibits her work, which is held in private collections internationally.
-Culver works full-time in her studio located in NE Minneapolis.
+Culver is a member of the Northeast Minneapolis Arts Association (NEMAA) and works full-time in her studio located in NE Arts District of Minneapolis.

 My paintings explore memory, identity, and the human condition through dramatic character portraits and psychological narratives.

 Bordering between representation and abstraction with provocative paint and charcoal layers, the portraits explore identity by obscuring facial features, revealing the underlying structure, and expressing a sense of raw emotion, while presenting a distorted character of what once-was.
 The viewer is confronted with an uncertain and unnerving presence of the other, with something almost nonhuman left on the surface.